On this page

 To minimize the number of open change streams:

-Start Watch and Sync operations only when necessary.
-Close any open Watch and Sync streams immediately when they're no longer necessary.
+Start Sync operations only when necessary.
+Close any open Sync streams immediately when they're no longer necessary.

-Avoid data models that require you to Watch or Sync an unbounded number of collections.
+Avoid data models that require you to Sync an unbounded number of collections.

 App Services does not support any database commands in the Client SDKs or Functions.
 You can, however, call a limited subset of database commands when when connected to a MongoDB cluster over the wire protocol.
 For a list of supported commands, see Database Commands.